floesche/neuView/README.md

 cd quickpage
 ```

-2. Install dependencies using Pixi:
+2. Install dependencies using Pixi (configuration is in pyproject.toml):
 ```bash
 pixi install
 ```